middyjs/middy/README.md

 If you want to do this you can invoke `handler.callback` in your middleware and return early without invoking `next`.

-**Note**: this will totally stop the execution of successive middlewares in any phase (`before` and `after`) and returns an early response (or an error) directly at the lambda level.
+**Note**: this will totally stop the execution of successive middlewares in any phase (`before` and `after`) and returns an early response (or an error) directly at the Lambda level.
 If your middlewares do a specific task on every request like output serialization or error handling, these won't be invoked in this case.

 In this example we can use this capability for building a sample caching middleware: